nicholasgonzalez1/Gun_Violence_Analysis/README.md

 ### Cleaning Incident Characteristics Fields

+One of the objectives when creating this visualization includes providing different weights according to the severity of the shooting.
+For example, it should be apparent when looking at the map which shooting was more deadly when comparing two separate incidents.
+In order to achieve this, the fields 'n_injured', 'n_killed', and 'participant_type' will need to be further scrubbed.
+The code snippet below creates a Pandas data frame containing only the columns of interest for creating our visualization.

 ```python
 # Run KMeans for previously calculated number of clusters and convert cluster assignments to Pandas column
 kmeans = KMeans(n_clusters=n_clusters).fit(df_city[['longitude', 'latitude']])